-|Q. ||I just learned that a friend's husband passed away.
+Q. I just learned that a friend's husband passed away.
 Is it OK to send her an email expressing sympathy?

 A. If this is a way you often communicate with your friend, and you're certain that she frequently uses e-mail, you can precede a phone call or written condolence with an e-mail.
 This is an immediate and non-intrusive way to show that you are thinking of her in the initial days following her loved one's death.
 But an e-mailed message should be followed by a handwritten note and, whenever possible, attendance at the funeral or visitation.

-|Q. || My co-worker's mother just died and I want to write her a sympathy note.
+Q. My co-worker's mother just died and I want to write him a sympathy note.
 I just don't know how to get started.
 What should I say?

 A. When writing a sympathy note, say what you truly feel.
 A single sincere line expressing the genuine feeling you had for the deceased is worth more than an eloquently written treatise.
 As you write, don't dwell on the details of an illness or the manner of death.
-Nor should you suggest that the loss is a ?blessing in disguise.?
+Nor should you suggest that the loss is a "blessing in disguise."
 Do, however, ask if there is something you can do to help.